tkulka/tuna-bundle/README.md

     [Resources/config/security.yml](Resources/config/security.yml), so be sure to clear your security.yml file, or override some parts.

 ##Translations:
+Translations are enabled by default.
+You can turn them off by changing `parameters.enable_translations` to `"false"` in `config.yml`.

 Dump translation files:

     php app/console translation:extract de --dir=./src/ --output-dir=./app/Resources/translations
 Replace `de` with any language you want to generate translations for.